-- What assessment has the government made of the impact of reducing the funding available to families through the through the adoption and special guardianship support fund (ASGSF) this year, and can the Minister explain how this decision aligns with parallel efforts to increase awareness of the Fund amongst eligible kinship families, including the Bill's introduction of a kinship local offer duty? - What assessment has the government made of extending pupil premium plus support to all children in kinship care, including those who weren't previously looked after, to better support the Bill's strengthening of the virtual school head extension? - What impact does the government expect the Bill's introduction of a requirement to offer family group decision making will have on the number of children living in kinship arrangements, both within and outside of the care system? - In addition to improving the information and signposting provided to kinship families through the kinship local offer, what steps will the government take to ensure parity of financial, practical and emotional support between kinship families and foster and adoptive families?
+- What assessment has the government made of the impact of reducing the funding available to families through the through the adoption and special guardianship support fund (ASGSF) this year, and can the Minister explain how this decision aligns with parallel efforts to increase awareness of the Fund amongst eligible kinship families, including the Bill's introduction of a kinship local offer duty? - What assessment has the government made of extending pupil premium plus support to all children in kinship care, including those who weren't previously looked after, to better support the Bill's strengthening of the virtual school head extension? - What impact does the government expect the Bill's introduction of a requirement to offer family group decision making will have on the number of children living in kinship arrangements, both within and outside of the care system?
+How will the government ensure this doesn't incentivise local authorities to push children into less well-supported informal kinship arrangements?

+• In addition to improving the information and signposting provided to kinship families through the kinship local offer, what steps will the government take to ensure parity of financial, practical and emotional support between kinship families and foster and adoptive families?